PedroRASB/Rad-GPT/RadGPTReportGeneration/README.md

 ...
 ```

-Place the folder AbdomenAtlas inside this folder.
+Place the folder AbdomenAtlas inside this folder (RadGPTReportGeneration).
 You may use your own dataset, just rename and organize it as above.

 ### Generate structured reports from segmentation
 ```bash